crttcr/rivvitium-lgr/README.md

 1. `ingest`   - click on the *Ingest file* file button or drop a file in the dropzone to select an input file
 2. `analyze`  - optionally perform analysis on the file's contents
-3. `publish`  - choose the type of destination and configure appropriate settings
+3. `publish`  - click *Publish* and choose a destination type the configure appropriate settings